ryanxingql/blog/posts/english.md

   - > When it started in the early 2000s, ...
 - **eclectic**：不拘一格、博采众长的。
   - > She has very eclectic tastes in literature.
+- **eerie**: strange and mysterious, and sometimes frightening.
+  - > It's a little eerie when I see ads for things I never searched for.
 - **engaging**：[adj.] 让其他人喜欢。
   - > Summer school is an engaging way to fill vacation if you aren’t able to go home.
 - **esoteric**: known about or understood by very few people.